Sometimes I really hate this word.

 But the question is…

-How can I actively demonstrate vulnerability?
+How can I live out vulnerability?

 Well, I think it’s definitely something you have to choose.
 It’s something you have to value and act upon.
 When you see situations arising where people are opening doors to share and to ask you difficult questions, don’t be afraid to be unguarded.
 I can say from personal experience that oftentimes people who struggle with vulnerability themselves will more often than not see your frangibility and want to emulate it.
 People desire close relationships and the best avenue to nurture a growing relationship/friendship is through vulnerability.
 Don’t be fearful to ask challenging questions or to expose parts of your heart that you are embarrassed of.
 People admire courageous people.
 They might not immediately act on your honesty or openness.
 It may take time for the other person to want to divulge and dole out parts of their past, hurt, pain, or trials, but your vulnerability could also plant a seed in the other person that could grow into a deep, gratifying relationship built on veracity and respect.